 4. Paraprostatic Cysts

 Paraprostatic cysts lie next to the prostate and connect to the gland using a stalk.
-They are usually large and their recurrence is prevalent amongst non-neutered dogs.
-They are caused by the same reasons as prostatic cysts, due to the blockage of ducts in the prostate gland.
-It is one of the most serious prostate problems in dogs because it requires surgery, drainage, and castration.
+They are usually large, and their recurrence is prevalent amongst non-neutered dogs.
+They are caused by the same reasons as prostatic cysts due to the blockage of ducts in the prostate gland.
+It is one of the dogs’ most serious prostate problems because it requires surgery, drainage, and castration.

 Symptoms of Prostate Problems